- TRAVEL INFO

 Introduced as a method to accelerate species identification and discovery, DNA barcoding has gained wide adoption by biodiversity scientists and is attracting growing interest from government researchers and enforcement agency officials.
-Thus, this workshop is targeting a broad audience including graduate students, academic scientists, and government employees.
+Thus this workshop is targeting a broad audience including graduate students, academic scientists, and government employees.
 The workshop will equip the participants with knowledge that enables scientific discovery through DNA barcoding.
-The workshop will be divided in two sections.
+The presentations will be grouped in two sections.

 Organizers: Evgeny Zakharov and Michelle van der Bank